Chino

 The majority of the gym sessions were at 6:30 am, I chose this slot to help me get the day started early.
 Each session lasted for 45 minutes.

-As you can see from the video, my programme involved varied weight-based exercises.
+My workout programme involved varied weight-based exercises.
 From time to time, bodyweight exercises and light boxing too.

 I had lifted weights in the past, simply for the sake of putting muscle on.
 But I have never managed to lose excess weight.